AssetFetch/spec/spec.md

 #### 10.3.3.3.
 Handling for `archive_unpack_fully`

-Fetch the file using the instructions in the `file_fetch.*` datablock and place it in a temporary location.
+Fetch the file using the instructions in the `fetch.*` datablock and place it in a temporary location.

 The client MUST unpack the full contents of the archive root into the implementation directory using the `local_path` in the `file_handle` datablock as the sub-path inside the implementation directory.

 #### 10.3.3.4.
 Handling for `archive_unpack_referenced`

-Fetch the file using the instructions in the `file_fetch.*` datablock and place it in a temporary location.
+Fetch the file using the instructions in the `fetch.*` datablock and place it in a temporary location.

-Then unpack only those files that are referenced by other components in their `file_fetch.from_archive` datablocks.
+Then unpack only those files that are referenced by other components in their `fetch.from_archive` datablocks.
 Use the `local_path` in the individual component's `file_handle` datablock as the unpacking destination.

 #### 10.3.3.5.
 Collisions in the implementation directory